 Stuffed Artichokes with Ham

-The recipe for Stuffed Artichokes with Ham is one of those recipes that help recycle some leftovers from the fridge, in this case, cooked ham and bread while eggs and Parmesan are usually always on hand.
-Although cleaning them requires a lot of patience, artichokes give us great satisfaction as they are versatile and delicious.
-To prepare great recipes and waste as little as possible, you need to clean them properly, so remove the outer leaves, keep 6 inches of stem, and the inner part of the artichoke, the heart.
-During these operations, it is essential to have a bowl of cold water ready in which the juice of a lemon has been squeezed, to prevent them from darkening.
+The recipe for Stuffed Artichokes with Ham is one of those recipes that helps to recycle some leftovers from the fridge, in this case, cooked ham and bread, while eggs and Parmesan are usually always on hand.
+Although cleaning them requires patience, artichokes are very rewarding as they are versatile and delicious.
+To prepare excellent recipes and minimize waste, it is necessary to clean them properly by removing the outer leaves, keeping 6 inches of stem, and the inner part of the artichoke, the heart.
+During these operations, it is essential to have a bowl of cold water ready in which the juice of one lemon has been squeezed to prevent them from turning black.
 If you want to prepare my recipe, follow the procedure.

 Other recipes